 Every two years, The Florida Bar provides biographies of District Court of Appeal (DCA) judges and Florida Supreme Court justices in merit retention elections.
-This year, one Supreme Court justice and 24 District Court of Appeal judges will be on the Nov.
-3 General Election ballot in merit retention elections.
 Click on the map to see which counties are in which districts.

 Justice Carlos G. Muñiz